 How sudden is the braking impact?

 Different AEB systems have different operating speed ranges and there are separate types of hazards they can identify.
-For example, some systems are more effective in low speed urban areas, while others are better equipped to handle rural or multi-lane driving.
+For example, some systems are most effective in low speed urban areas, while others can also handle rural or multi-lane driving.

 While systems have different capabilities, the technology is constantly adapting and improving, heading towards an AEB system with the capacity to avoid collisions altogether.